 Axton Landing to the Crusher

-Starting at Axton Landing, you will need to paddle about eleven miles to The Crusher launch where you can take out, or you can keep going by paddling right to Tupper Lake.
+Starting at Axton Landing, you will need to paddle about eleven miles to The Crusher launch where you can take out, or you can keep going and paddle right to the village of Tupper Lake.
 From Axton Landing to The Crusher there are multiple spots where you can pull off for lunch or to take a break.

 How to get there: From the intersection of Route 30 and Route 3 in Tupper Lake, follow Route 3 toward Saranac Lake.
 Continue past the other junction with Route 30 and continue on Route 3.
 Locate Coreys Road, turn right and continue down until you see the turn off to the right for Axton Landing.
 Continue down the dirt path until you come to the launch.